-I am a historian of medieval and early modern China (the Ming and Qing dynasties).
-I am particularly interested in exploring the history of Confucian institutions, the history of Chinese religion, and Chinese gender and family.
+I am a historian of medieval and early modern China (14-18th centuries).
+I am particularly interested in exploring the history of Chinese political institutions, literati culture, and gender and family.
 My current research is focused on examining the intersection of bureaucracy, law, and society in the Ming dynasty.

 More about me:

-Spring 2019 Senior Research Fellow, Institute of Advanced Study, Durham University (UK)
+• Senior Research Fellow, Institute of Advanced Study, Durham University (UK) (2019)

 • Member, School of Historical Studies, Institute for Advanced Study (IAS, Princeton) (2017-2018)